Speaking of HealthCarpal tunnel syndrome: Why go to occupational therapy?August 22, 2017

 Is there anything I can do about hot flashes or night sweats?

 Hot flashes due to menopause are common.
 Try to stay cool emotionally and physically, and avoid bright lights and hot beverages.
 A chill pillow, cool sheets, moisture-wicking clothing or personal fan also can be helpful.

 What can help sexual aversion?

 Sexual aversion can be experienced during and after the menopausal transition.
 If you experience this, it is important to discuss it with your provider.
 Also, keep the line of communication open with your partner.
 In some cases, counseling or therapy is beneficial and can reignite a relationship.

-I leak urine and have started wearing a pad, is there anything else that can be done?
+I leak urine and have started wearing a pad.
+Is there anything else that can be done?

 There are many ways to manage this.
 Exercise, behavioral changes, silicone devices or surgery may be beneficial.
 You should discuss your symptoms and explore options with your provider to choose an option that best fits your lifestyle.

-I am currently taking oral contraceptive pills, when do I stop them?
+I am currently taking oral contraceptive pills.
+When do I stop them?

 Can diet and exercise really impact perimenopause?

 Eating a balanced diet and exercising regularly can go a long way to ease most perimenopausal symptoms.
-A healthy lifestyle can also decrease the risk of cancer and improve cardiac health.
-Alcohol use should be minimized and smoking should be stopped immediately.
+A healthy lifestyle also can decrease the risk of cancer and improve cardiac health.
+Alcohol use should be minimized, and smoking should be stopped immediately.
 Talk with your primary care provider to explore effective cessation options.